Why Does Easter's Date Change Every Year?

 In 325 CE, the Council of Nicea decided that all Christians needed to observe Easter on the same day.
 So it was agreed that Easter Sunday would always be the first Sunday after the full moon that follows the vernal equinox.

 For example, let's look at this year.
-The vernal equinox is tomorrow 20th March, and the next full moon is 31st March.
-If we follow the formula that was laid out way back when, this year's Easter Sunday should be Sunday 1st April — and, in fact, that's when it is.
+The vernal equinox was on March 20, and the next full moon is tomorrow, April 11.
+If we follow the formula that was laid out way back when, this year's Easter Sunday should be Sunday, April 16 — and, in fact, that's when it is.

 Of course, this is only Easter's date within Western forms of Christianity, such as Roman Catholicism and Protestantism.
 Eastern Christianity uses the same formula, but follows the Julian calendar, as opposed to the Gregorian calendar.
 Usually, this leads to Easter being celebrated a little later in the Eastern Church (although this year is an exception, since Easter falls on April 16 for those following both Eastern and Western forms of Christianity).